 Sgt.
-Jason Nelson supervises the Personal Crimes Team which is divided into two groups, the adult violent crimes (AVC) group and the crimes against children (CAC) group.
+Carlos Nestler supervises the Personal Crimes Team which is divided into two groups, the adult violent crimes (AVC) group and the crimes against children (CAC) group.
 The members of the adult violent crimes group investigate homicides, rapes, assaults, robberies and other violence-based offenses.
 AVC also includes a detective specifically dedicated to investigating domestic violence based crimes and developing strategies to reduce domestic violence in our community.
 Members of the CAC group focus their attention on the investigations of alleged child abuse, child pornography and Internet child-luring cases.

 The Personal Crimes Team works closely with other agencies like Cass County Social Services and the Rape and Abuse Crisis Center to assist victims of violent crimes.
 The Personal Crimes Team responds both proactively and reactively to crime by combining crime scene technical skills and computer forensics with old-fashioned police work, including neighborhood canvassing and interviewing, to solve crimes in our community.